Markov Decision Processes with Multiple Long-run Average Objectives: Main Results

 \subsection{Satisfaction objectives}

 The answers to Q.1-Q.6\ for the satisfaction objectives are presented below.

-\begin{itemize} \item[B.1] Achievable vectors require strategies with infinite memory in general.
-However, memoryless randomized strategies are sufficient for $\vare$-approximate achievable vectors, i.e., for every $\vare>0$ and $(\nu,\vec{v}) \in \AcPr(\lrIf{\vec{r}})$, there is a memoryless randomized strategy $\sigma$ with
+\begin{enumerate}[label=B.\arabic*] \item Achievable vectors require strategies with infinite memory in general.
+However, memoryless randomized strategies are sufficient for $\vare$-approximate achievable vectors; in fact, a stronger claim holds and for every $\vare>0$ and $(\nu,\vec{v}) \in \AcPr(\lrIf{\vec{r}})$, there is a memoryless randomized strategy $\sigma$ with